lucianpls/mod_retile/README.md

   # Ways to use

   If the input and output size and alignment match, it can be used to change quality.

+  **Compiling on Linux**
+  - This module requires the following packages to be installed: g++; httpd-dev; libjpeg-dev and libpng-dev
+  - A Makefile is provided in the src folder, using gmake and libtool Create a Makefile.lcl in the src folder and define system specific environment variable, see Makefile.lcl.example.